IAmBaut/ArduinoToneComposer/README.md

 Due to not having the CSS rules of the main website, backgrounds will be white and the whole thing will look much worse, but functionality will be the same.

-There's three files in the repo:
+There's four files in the repo:

 * ArduinoToneComposer.html

 This is the .html part of the webapp.
+It's also what you open to use it.
+It loads the ArduinoToneComposer_optimized.js file by default.

+* ArduinoToneComposer_NoHostVersion.html

-It's also what you open to use it. ***Note: Some browsers do not allow loading of external scripts with locally hosted files.
-An easy way to circumvent this is either host the folder as a webserver (`python -m http.server` comes to mind) or by pasting the text from a .js file inbetween <code></code> tags into the html file.)*** The .html file loads the ArduinoToneComposer_optimized.js file by default.
+***Some browsers do not allow loading of external scripts for locally hosted files.
+An easy way to circumvent this is to host the folder as a (local) webserver (for example with `python -m http.server`).
+The NoHostVersion is an alternative that doesn't need this.
+It's a single file with the content from both ArduinoToneComposer.html and ArduinoToneComposer_optimized.js.
+To use it, just open it with your browser of choice.***

 * ArduinoToneComposer_optimized.js